-- The cash payment will be determined by your 2019 tax return.
-If you did not file a tax return this year, the IRS will use your 2018 tax return or 2019 Social Security statement showing your income. - Seniors receiving Social Security do not need to file a tax return.
-If you do not receive Social Security benefits, you must file a tax return to receive your payment. - The payments will not be counted as taxable income. - Funds could be distributed in as soon as three weeks if you have previously authorized the IRS to electronically transfer money.
+- The cash payment will be determined by your 2018 tax return or 2019 Social Security statement showing your income. - It will not be counted as taxable income, so you can deduct the sum against future taxes. - Funds could be distributed in as soon as three weeks if you have previously authorized the IRS to electronically transfer money.
 Otherwise, the government will send a check, which may take longer. - If you have further questions about your payment and the disbursal timeline, the Treasury Department is expected to release a public awareness campaign with further details.